 Shorebirds of American wetlands.

 Some have longer legs, like the aptly named stilts, to wade out a little further.
 Others will have specially adapted bills, like the curlew, to probe into the mud or handle certain prey.
-This is why you will see so many species co-existing and feeding in one area – they aren’t all after the same thing, and they also have safety in numbers.
+This is why you will see so many species co-existing and feeding in one area – they aren’t all after the same thing and have safety in numbers.

-The diversity of these species continues with some of the other birds that take advantage of the reeds and waterways for food, nesting, and cover.
-One species that is completely different from anything else here is the belted kingfisher.
+The diversity of these species continues with some other birds that take advantage of the reeds and waterways for food, nesting, and cover.
+One species different from anything else here is the belted kingfisher.
 Kingfishers are incredible hunters of fish, striking into the water with deadly accuracy from perches.

-It is common year-round in Louisiana and other southern states, but only winters in the southern swamps and glades of Florida.
+It is common year-round in Louisiana and other southern states but only winters in the south of the swamps and glades of Florida.
 It is large for a kingfisher and just as bold in its plumage.

 Then there is the anhinga.
 This “snakebird” is closely related to the cormorant, with a similarly long neck but more of a spear-like bill.
 It spends its time chasing and catching fish in the water.

-Harriers will make passes over reed beds in marshy areas, flushing out their prey with incredible agility.
-Peregrine falcons are commonly associated with cities these days, with many attacking urban pigeons.
+Harriers will pass over reed beds in marshy areas, flushing out their prey with incredible agility.
+Peregrine falcons are commonly associated with cities, with many attacking urban pigeons.
 But, they are also coastal birds nesting on cliffs.